How to Help a Teen With Anxiety (Parent Guide)

 7 Ways to Help Your Teen With Anxiety

-1. Stay Calm (Even When They’re Not)
+1. Stay Calm — Even When They’re Not

-Your nervous system sets the tone.
+Your nervous system helps set the tone.

 When your teen is anxious, your instinct may be to fix, reassure, or react quickly.
-But what helps most is calm, grounded presence.
+But what often helps most is calm, grounded presence.

 Instead of: